surya5333/apex-internship-webdev-task1/README.md

 # Apex Internship Task 1 - Web Development

 This is Task 1 for the ApexPlanet Web Development Internship.
 It includes a simple personal portfolio webpage using HTML, CSS, and JavaScript.
+It includes webpage with headings,  images, and a submit button that shows an alert when clicked.

 ## 🚀 Features